The question is a simple one.

 That liberals appear to believe this ethos applies to every ethnic voting bloc except black voters is telling to say the least.

 Ultimately, it is not black voter turnout that needs to be “fixed”.

-What needs “fixing” is the stereotypical mindset that black voters are joined together, as if by umbilical cord, to an electoral process rooted in political tribalism rather than ideological individualism.
+What needs to be fixed is the stereotypical mindset that black voters are joined together, as if by an umbilical cord, to an electoral process rooted in political tribalism rather than ideological individualism.

-Which brings us full circle to the original question, doesn’t it?
+Which brings us back to the original question now, doesn’t it?